 1. Introduction

-Babesia species are tick-borne apicomplexan parasites of the erythrocytes of a variety of domestic, wild animals and humans, worldwide (Cardoso et al., 2008; Irwin 2009; Solano-Gallego et al., 2008; Solano-Gallego and Baneth, 2011).
+Babesia species are tick-borne apicomplexan parasites of the erythrocytes of humans, domestic and wild animals (Cardoso et al., 2008; Irwin 2009; Solano-Gallego et al., 2008; Solano-Gallego and Baneth, 2011).
 In dogs, clinical signs range from subclinical to severe, based on pathogen species, immune status and age of the host, and the presence of other infections and/or diseases (Boozer and Macintire, 2003; Irwin 2009).
-The geographical distribution of Babesia canis in tropical and subtropical areas, and Babesia vogeli in temperate regions (i.e., Asia and Europe) is strictly associated with that of their competent tick vectors, i.e. Dermacentor reticulatus and Rhipicephalus sanguineus sensu lato (s.l.), respectively (Ionita et al., 2012; Solano-Gallego et al., 2008; Solano-Gallego et al., 2016).
-However, overlaps in the distribution of B. canis and B. vogeli have been reported in Italy, Slovenia, France, Spain, Portugal, Romania and Australia (Cacciò et al., 2002; Cardoso et al., 2008; Criado-Fornelio et al., 2007; Duh et al., 2004; Ionita et al., 2012; Jefferies et al., 2003; Olivieri et al., 2016; Solano-Gallego et al., 2008).
+The geographical distribution of Babesia canis in temperate regions (i.e., Asia and Europe) and Babesia vogeli in tropical and subtropical areas is strictly associated with that of their competent tick vectors, i.e. Dermacentor reticulatus and Rhipicephalus sanguineus sensu lato (s.l.), respectively (Ionita et al., 2012; Solano-Gallego et al., 2008; Solano-Gallego et al., 2016).
+However, overlaps in the distribution of B. canis and B. vogeli have been reported in Italy, Slovenia, France, Spain, Portugal, Romania (Cacciò et al., 2002; Cardoso et al., 2008; Criado-Fornelio et al., 2007; Duh et al., 2004; Ionita et al., 2012; Olivieri et al., 2016; Otranto and Dantas-Torres, 2010; Solano-Gallego et al., 2008).

 Traditionally, diagnosis of Babesia spp. is based on the microscopical detection of intra-erythrocyte piroplasms in peripheral blood smears (Irwin, 2009; Solano-Gallego and Baneth, 2011).
 However, the large forms of Babesia species (i.e., B. canis, B. vogeli and Babesia rossi) are morphologically indistinguishable, in spite of differences in their genetics, pathology and vector associations (Cardoso et al., 2008; Jefferies et al., 2003; Solano-Gallego and Baneth, 2011, Solano-Gallego et al., 2016).
 Furthermore, the intermittent and/or low parasitaemia known to occur in Babesia-infected dogs (Krause et al., 1996; Solano-Gallego and Baneth, 2011, Solano-Gallego et al., 2016), and the pleomorphic nature of the developing protozoa in the peripheral blood (Cardoso et al., 2008; Jefferies et al., 2003; Solano-Gallego and Baneth, 2011) may impair their detection using traditional microscopy-based methods.
-Despite serological methods for the diagnosis of Babesia spp. have been developed, antibodies against these protozoa are known to cross-react with those of other apicomplexan parasites (Birkenheuer et al., 2003; Irwin, 2009; Solano-Gallego et al., 2016).
+Despite the development of serological methods for the diagnosis of Babesia spp., antibodies against these protozoa are known to cross-react with those of other apicomplexan parasites (Birkenheuer et al., 2003; Irwin, 2009; Solano-Gallego et al., 2016).
 Therefore, rapid, efficient and reliable diagnostic tools for the detection and differentiation of these two species are needed.

 Over the last two decades, a range of multi-step polymerase chain reaction (PCR)-based tools (e.g., RFLP-PCR, nested-PCR) as well as conventional PCR assays targeting different ribosomal and mitochondrial genes have been developed for the detection and differentiation of Babesia spp. infecting dogs (Birkenheuer et al., 2003; Carret et al., 1999; Criado-Fornelio et al., 2006; Yamasaki et al., 2007; Zahler et al., 1998).
 However, while reliable, these methods are relatively labour-intensive, requiring multiple steps in order to achieve a definite diagnosis.